 Spiritual accompaniment encourages you to explore a close relationship with God.
 In the midst of a busy life, many people find it difficult to notice God’s actions in their daily affairs.
 Yet at the deepest level, all of us long for a more conscious experience of God’s presence and love.
 Spiritual accompaniment is not about being ‘directed’.
 Rather, it is very much about being encouraged to draw closer to God.
 Spiritual accompaniment invites you to this relationship.

 The Canterbury Diocese has a number of Spiritual Accompaniers who have extensive training and experience of spiritual direction.
-If you would like to find a Spiritual Accompanier or would simply like to know more, please follow the link.
+Please download the Spiritual Accompanier leaflet for more information including connecting with a Spiritual Accompanier.

 Exploring a calling to Spiritual Accompaniment